munificent/craftinginterpreters/book/a-virtual-machine.md

 > <cite>Christopher Priest, <em>The Prestige</em></cite>

-We've spent a lot of time talking about how to represent a program as a sequence of bytecode instructions, but it feels like learning biology using only stuffed dead animals.
+We've spent a lot of time talking about how to represent a program as a sequence of bytecode instructions, but it feels like learning biology using only stuffed, dead animals.
 We know what instructions are in theory, but we've never seen them in action, so it's hard to really understand what they *do*.
 It would be hard to write a compiler that outputs bytecode when we don't have a good understanding